RULE 5. Continuing Legal Education ("CLE")

 (3) The requirement of Rule 5(a)(1) may be met only by teaching (as provided in subsection (8)), attending courses or completing any CLE activity entitled to credit as provided in Rule 5(c) and (d); provided that no more than one half of the credit hours required in any reporting period may be earned through in-house courses, self-study, or a combination thereof.

-(4) An attorney subject to this rule who is a member of the bar of another jurisdiction which has a mandatory CLE requirement satisfies the requirement of Rule 5(a)(1) if the attorney is in compliance with a CLE requirement established by court rule or statute in that jurisdiction.
+(4) An attorney subject to this rule who is a member of the bar of another jurisdiction which has a mandatory CLE requirement satisfies the requirements of Rule 5(a)(1) if the attorney is in compliance with a CLE requirement established by court rule or statute in that jurisdiction.
 If the other jurisdiction does not require the equivalent of one professionalism education credit hour per year, the attorney must complete one approved professionalism education credit hour in each calendar year.
 An attorney subject to this rule who is a member of the bar of another jurisdiction must meet the requirement of Rule 5(a)(1) if CLE is not mandated by court rule or statute in the other jurisdiction.

 (5) The following individuals otherwise subject to this rule are exempted from its requirements: